 Non-commercial Organic Fertilizer

 Non-commercial organic fertilizer can be an affordable way to improve the condition of your soil.
-You do, however, need to be careful about what non-commercial organic fertilizer you use and how you use it.
+You do, however, need to be careful about what non-commercial organic fertilizer you use and how you use it. this type of fertilizer is usually much safer for dogs and other pets.

 If you leave the grass clippings on your lawn after you mow it, then you are essentially getting free, nitrogen-rich organic lawn fertilizer.
 If you don’t want to leave grass clippings on your lawn, then you could use them for compost or for mulching.